bsssssss/genexpr-language-server/README.md

 - A recent version of Node.js.
 - npm (node package manager)
-- A compatible editor (although I only tested this with Neovim)
+- A compatible editor (only tested with Neovim for now)

-You also need tree-sitter-genexpr to get syntax highlightings. the server also relies on this to help with syntax structure.
+You also need tree-sitter-genexpr to get syntax highlightings.
+The server also relies on this to help with syntax structure.

 You can find it here:
 https://github.com/sadguitarius/tree-sitter-genexpr